 Let $\mathfrak{p}$ be an associated prime for $M$.
 The depth of $M$ is bounded above by the dimension of $A/\mathfrak{p}$, Theorem 17.2 \cite{Mat89}.
 If $M$ is a MCM module, then the height of $\mathfrak{p}$ cannot be more than zero.
 By Krull's theorem, $\mathfrak{p}$ cannot contain a non-zerodivisor.
 Thus, $\mathfrak{p}$ is in the ideal generated by the $w_1,\ldots,w_t$.
 Since our choices of a regular system of parameters avoids each $w_i$, they also provide an $M$-sequence. \end{proof}

-\begin{lemma} Let $(S, \mathfrak m_S)$ be an isolated hypersurface singularity and $M$ be a module of infinite projective dimension over $S$.
+\begin{lemma} Let $(S, \mathfrak m_S)$ be an isolated hypersurface singularity and let $M$ be a module of infinite projective dimension over $S$.
 If $x \in S$ is a nonunit and $S$ and $M$-regular, then $M/xM$ is a module of infinite projective dimension over $S/(x)$. \end{lemma}

 \begin{proof} Note that $S/(x)$ vanishes in $\dsing{S}$ as it is quasi-isomorphic to the cone of $x(S):S \to S$ and hence perfect.
-Also note that the morphism, $x(M): M \to M$, in $\dsing{S}$ is nilpotent by Proposition \ref{prop:k_gen_m_nilp}.
+Also note that the morphism, $x(M): M \to M$, in $\dsing{S}$ is a zero divisor by Theorem \ref{thm:charisosing}.

 Assume that $M/xM$ has finite projective dimension as an $S/(x)$ module.
 Then, $M/xM$ vanishes in $\dsing{S}$.
-As $M/xM$ is quasi-isomorphic to the cone of $x(M)$, we see that $x(M)$ is an isomorphism in $\dsing{S}$ and cannot be nilpotent. \end{proof}
+As $M/xM$ is quasi-isomorphic to the cone of $x(M)$, we see that $x(M)$ is an isomorphism in $\dsing{S}$ and cannot be a zero divisor. \end{proof}

 \begin{lemma} Any zero dimensional hypersurface singularity, $S = R/(w)$, is isomorphic to $A_{d-1}$, where $d$ is the multiplicity of $w$. \end{lemma}

 \begin{proof} As $S$ is zero dimensional, completion does not change the ring.
 Thus, $S$ is isomorphic to $\hat{R}/(w)$.
 Any complete, regular, local, Noetherian ring of dimension one is isomorphic to the formal power series ring in one variable $k[[u]]$ with the uniformizing parameter of $\hat{R}$ getting sent to $u$, \cite{Mat89} Theorem 29.7.
 A simple change of variables takes $w$ to $u^d$. \end{proof}